21ST CENTURY TAI CHI

-Some hard-liners in the world of Tai Chi still argue that Tai Chi sword skills are very useful, if, for example, the supermarket cheese slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person.
+Some hard-liners in the world of Tai Chi still argue that sword skills are very useful, if, for example, the supermarket cheese-slicing machine has broken down and the assistant is asking if anyone should be carrying a large slicing implement on their person.
 At that moment, the trusty sword Tai Chi practitioner can step forward.

 Tai Chi Sword Training today

 Finally there are those that practice from a 21st century perspective.
 They argue that such weapons are actually metaphors fulfilling an interesting function at this crossroads in our Tai Chi evolution.
 Sword play takes us into other realms, outside the old dusty arena of martial monologues and into a new space where we learn once more about rhythm, adaptation and yielding.

 Benefits of Learning Tai Chi Sword from a 21st century perspective.